impleotv/misbcore-native-lib-release/README.md

 ## ⚠️ GLIBC Compatibility Notice for libmisbcore.so

-The libmisbcore.so library (also referred to as MisbCoreNativeLib) is compiled on Ubuntu 22.04, which includes GLIBC version 2.35 by default.
+The **libmisbcore.so** library is compiled on Ubuntu 22.04, which includes GLIBC version 2.35 by default.
-As a result, the compiled binary may require GLIBC 2.29 or newer at runtime.
+As a result, the compiled binary may require this GLIBC version or newer at runtime.

 ❗ Potential problem on Older Distributions
 If you attempt to run the library on older Debian-based systems (such as Debian 10 or Ubuntu 18.04),